pleerock/microframework-winston/README.md

     `tsd install --save winston es6-promise`

+## Usage

-3. Simply register module in the microframework when you are bootstrapping it.
+1. Simply register module in the microframework when you are bootstrapping it.

     ```typescript
     import {MicroFrameworkBootstrapper} from "microframework/MicroFrameworkBootstrapper";